 Whisking constantly, slowly pour in the oil until emulsification forms.
 If you did not use a binder, you will need to re-whisk the vinaigrette prior to serving.

 Vinaigrettes can also be made in a blender or a lidded jar (shake well).

 (Reminder: Head to my review blog to enter a giveaway, including a Dutch oven, from Cache Valley Cheese.)

 2 teaspoon Dijon mustard

 Pinch freshly ground black pepper

-1/2 cup plus 2 tbsp extra-virgin olive oil
+½ cup plus 2 tablespoon extra-virgin olive oil